burukuru/docs/pages/documentation/11-examples/examples-overview.md

 * SQL migration: We have documented an example of [SQL migration using the Java API](../examples/SQL-migration.html).
 * Pokemon: The [sample-projects](https://github.com/graknlabs/sample-projects/tree/master/example-pokemon) repo on Github contains a Java project that uses the Java Graph API on Pokemon data and an ontology.
 * Philosophers: The [sample-projects](https://github.com/graknlabs/sample-projects/tree/master/example-philosophers) repo on Github contains a Java project that uses the Java Graph API on a Philosophers dataset and ontology.
+* [Analytics using Java APIs](./java-analytics.html) uses the Java APIs to show how to calculate clusters and degrees using the familar genealogy example set.

 ### Moogi Movie Database